mmguero/zeek-docker/README.md

 It looks like `local-example.zeek` and `login.zeek` will be used by `zeek`.
 Since `local-example.zeek` is prefixed with `local`, the default `local` policy will not be used.

+#### Local Intelligence Files

+If there is a directory named `intel` in the same absolute path as `zeek-docker.sh`, the docker container enumerates its subdirectories and configures Zeek so that those intelligence files will be automatically loaded.
+Subdirectories under `intel` which contain their own `__load__.zeek` file will be `@load`-ed as-is, while subdirectories containing "loose" intelligence files will be [loaded](https://docs.zeek.org/en/master/frameworks/intel.html#loading-intelligence) automatically with a `redef Intel::read_files` directive.

 #### PCAP files

 `zeek` will be run (with up to `$MAX_ZEEK_PROCS` concurrent processes, 4 being the default) for each file specified as arguments to `zeek-docker.sh`: